-It seems only fitting that the 2019 Toyota RAV4, the fifth generation of America’s best-selling crossover, was launched in New York.
-RAV4 sales doubled from 2012 to 2017, and by the end of March 2018, it was the best-selling vehicle in America — other than pickups.
+It seems only fitting that the fifth-generation Toyota RAV4, America’s best-selling crossover, was launched in New York, one of its best sales areas.
+RAV4 sales doubled from 2012 to 2017, and by the end of March 2018, it was the best-selling vehicle in America, other than pickups.

 The RAV4 comes with an eight-speed automatic transmission and a “Dynamic Force” 2.5 liter four cylinder engine with intelligent variable valve timing — except for the hybrid, which uses the same engine, with a different valve timing system and a continuously variable automatic transmission (CVT).
 The new engine has a 40% thermal efficiency (41% on hybrids); while the automatic transmission has direct lock-up on all but first gear and reverse.
 The engine also has variable cooling.

 Toyota’s new all wheel drive system for the Limited and Adventure models has dynamic torque vectoring and the ability to disconnect the entire rear driveline when it isn’t needed, increasing efficiency.
 The system can send half of engine torque to the rear wheels, and distribute it to the right or left wheel as needed.
 The driveline disconnection uses ratchet-type dog clutches on the front and rear shafts, which stop the driveshaft from rotating entirely, increase fuel efficiency.

 There are two other all wheel drive systems; a similar system, but without Dynamic Torque Vectoring, is available on less costly RAV4s.
 The hybrid uses a brand new system dubbed AWD-i, which increases the total torque to the rear wheels by 30%, compared to the 2018 AWD-i system.
 The new control system distributes torque to the rear wheels based on the driving conditions.